broeker/jumpsuit/src/pages/index.md

 main:
   description: >-
     There is a new and better way to build the web.
-Led by frameworks such as Gatsby, the rise of managed services, and the emergence of hosting platforms like Netlify, we are now in the early stages of a coming storm that is quickly and dramatically changing how and what we build.
+Led by frameworks such as Gatsby, the rise of managed services, and the emergence of dynamic platforms like Netlify, we are now in the early stages of a coming storm that is quickly and dramatically changing how and what we build.
 Achievements that were extremely difficult even 2-3 years ago are now becoming magically